Electrical, Robotics & Automation Technology Program Overview

 * If you wish to post a job please click here.

 The Electrical, Robotics & Automation Technology program at UTI Atlanta is designed to take 12 months from start to finish.
-Our Career Services team will help you start searching for opportunities as you near graduation.
-This means it’s possible to train and pursue your first role within just one year.1
+Our Career Services team can help you start searching for opportunities as you near graduation.
+This means it’s possible to train and pursue your first role within just one year.

-No. To enroll, you only need a high school diploma, GED or equivalent and must be at least 18 years old.
+No. To enroll, you only need a high school diploma, GED or equivalent, and must be at least 18 years old (students enrolling under the age of 18 require a parent or guardian to execute the Enrollment Agreement).
 The program starts with fundamentals and builds toward advanced robotics and automation, so no previous technical experience or knowledge is required.

 Yes.
 The Electrical, Robotics & Automation Technology program begins with a strong foundation in construction-related electrical skills.
-In your first courses, you’ll learn residential and commercial wiring, circuits, safety practices, and other electrical applications common to the trades.
-This foundation prepares you for real-world work in construction while also setting you up to move into robotics, automation and industrial systems.
+In your first courses, you’ll learn residential and commercial wiring, circuits, safety practices and other electrical applications common to the trades.
+This foundation prepares graduates for real-world work in construction while also setting them up to move into robotics, automation and industrial systems.